Soil acidification

 Soil acidification is the buildup of hydrogen cations, which reduces the soil pH.
 Chemically, this happens when a proton donor gets added to the soil.
 The donor can be an acid, such as nitric acid, sulfuric acid, or carbonic acid.
 It can also be a compound such as aluminium sulfate, which reacts in the soil to release protons.
 Acidification also occurs when base cations such as calcium, magnesium, potassium and sodium are leached from the soil.

 Soil acidification naturally occurs as lichens and algae begin to break down rock surfaces.
 Acids continue with this dissolution as soil develops.
 With time and weathering, soils become more acidic in natural ecosystems.
+The acidic soil can have negative effects on microbial organisms and plant health.
 Soil acidification rates can vary, and increase with certain factors such as acid rain, agriculture, and pollution.
+This effect can be prevented through methods such as surface liming, fertilizer reduction, and irrigation.